 As a leader in the tourism and hospitality community, Muskoka Tourism recognizes our role and responsibility in ensuring the health and safety of our partners as well as visitors to the District of Muskoka.
 At this time, we are following recommendations from our municipal, provincial and federal governments to implement safety precautions and reviewing how we proceed.
 We are working proactively to support our region during this time and will continue to share information as it is received from our partners.
-We are supporting our local businesses and communities by adhering to the current restrictions outlined in the province’s framework.
+We are supporting our local businesses and communities by adhering to the current restrictions outlined in the Roadmap to Reopening.

 GET IT TO GO!